Natural Remedies As Treatment: Herbs For Depression

 Counseling and treatment options: Talk to a doctor before taking any herbs for depression

-The Food and Drug Administration has yet to endorse using herbs and supplements to reduce depressive symptoms.
-Likewise, the National Center for Complementary and Integrative Health has noted that more research is needed on these approaches.
+The Food and Drug Administration (FDA) has yet to endorse using herbs and supplements to reduce depressive symptoms.
+Likewise, the National Center for Complementary and Integrative Health (NCCIH) has noted that more research is needed on these approaches.
 In addition, a study has found that many natural supplements may induce mania in those living with bipolar I disorder.

 Online therapy can also allow individuals to take control of their schedules.
 With many therapists offering appointment times outside of standard business hours, you may be able to select an appointment in the early morning, late at night, or on the weekend.
 In addition, you may be able to receive extra resources like worksheets or webinars to use after sessions.